drapergem/draper/Readme.markdown

 * Automatically generate a named accessor for the wrapped object, so now inside of `ArticleDecorator` you can use `article` instead of just `model`
 * Removed the `lazy_helpers` method to favor using `include Draper::LazyHelpers`
 * Refactored how methods are selected for delegation to the wrapped model
-* Fixed how the view context is stored in the `Thread.current` to resolve cross-request issues
+* Fixed how the view context is stored to resolve cross-request issues
 * Decorated collections now return a collection proxy instead of an array, which fixes many compatibility issues
 * Automatically generate RSpec/Test::Unit stub for decorator class